-Caldo de Res Mexican Beef Soup is a hearty, healthy soup that will stick to your ribs when the weather starts getting chilly outside.
-This is a traditional, homestyle recipe.
+Caldo de Res Mexican Beef Soup is a hearty, healthy soup that will stick to your ribs when the weather really gets chilly outside.
+This is a traditional, home style recipe.

-Caldo de Res is made often in many Hispanic homes in the Winter.
+Caldo de Res is made often lots of Hispanic homes in the Winter.
 When the first cold front arrives in the late Fall, our area restaurants get really crowded at lunch time–all waiting for a hot, steaming bowl of caldo de res.

 During my many travels while I was still working, I could always count on finding this flavorful beef soup at a local restaurant just about everywhere I went South of San Antonio.

-Back then, it was one way to take the edge off being homesick for my family.
+Back then, it was one way to take a little of the edge off being homesick for my family.
 I hope you enjoy this wonderful Fall Harvest comfort food as much as I do!

 My neighbors to the North have to wait longer for Spring temperatures.
 This quick and easy recipe is for you!

 Get Your Big Stockpot Ready For Some Mexican Beef SoupFarberware Classic Stainless Steel Stock Pot with Lid – 16 Quart, Silver

 You’ll need a huge stockpot for cooking up a pot of my caldo de res mexican beef soup.
 The ingredients for the Mexican beef soup can take up a lot of room in a pot, but this stockpot can handle it.
 I love it and use it for my caldo de res recipe all the time.

 You know what else it’s perfect for?
 Making tamales!
 But, that’s a whole other story and recipe for another day.